 Can the ATSB provide information about transport safety regulation?

 If the coroner, coronial staff or police officers have an interest in an accident from a regulatory perspective, they should contact the regulator directly.

-The ATSB is separate from regulatory bodies such as the Civil Aviation Safety Authority (CASA), the Australian Maritime Safety Authority (AMSA) and state and territory rail regulators and cannot speak on their behalf.
+The ATSB is separate from regulatory bodies such as the Civil Aviation Safety Authority (CASA), the Australian Maritime Safety Authority (AMSA) and the Office of the National Rail Safety Regulator (ONRSR) and cannot speak on their behalf.